Updated: July 1st, 2015 (EST)

 I’ve now changed my Came-7000’s 8bit controller into the 32bit version, I’ve also recorded myself of my process, see video how I did it (unedited)

-My current setup to be used with the Gimbal will be using the GH4 + 12-35mm F2.8 lens +
+My current setup to be used is the Came-7800 using the GH4 + 12-35mm F2.8 lens +

 PLEASE READ IT A FEW TIMES THE WHOLE THING BEFORE STARTING, ALL YOUR QUESTIONS ARE ANSWERED HERE.

 First thing first: My Review on the Came-7000 which is look the same as the Came-7500 and similar to the Came-7800 except that all the wires are already pre-assebled by Came-TV, you still need to tightens the screws using a tool kit set which I have listed at bottom of this page.